 3 Forms of Apophenia:

 - Confirmation bias – From a background of randomly distributed items; associating items that have no connection except that they fit the story you are already telling yourself.

 - Rejection bias – Ignoring or denying information that DOESN’T fit the story you are telling yourself.

-- Pareidolia – (less important, but related) A sensory stimulus which is interpreted by the mind as something else.
-For example being in the shower and the sound of the running water is interpreted as possibly your phone ringing.
-Or the faces seen in teapots, trucks and clouds.
-Or Jesus on a piece of toast, or a happy dog face in random shadows and light.
+- Pareidolia – (less impactful, but related) A sensory stimulus that is interpreted by the mind as something else.
+For example, being in the shower and in the sound of the running water, you keep thinking you hear your phone ringing.
+It is also, the faces we see in teapots, trucks, and clouds.
+It is seeing Jesus on a piece of toast, or a happy dog face in random shadows and light.